mattragoza/BIOST2041/data-analysis-5/contingency_tables.md

 The odds ratio of mammography experience for women with and without a family history of breast cancer is 3.19.
-This can be interpreted by saying that women with a family history of breast cancer have 3.19 higher odds of having had a mammogram than women with no family history of breast cancer.
+This can be interpreted by saying that women with a family history of breast cancer have 3.19 times greater odds of having had a mammogram than women with no family history of breast cancer.

 # Hip Protectors